JoshMcguigan/license-bot/README.md

 1. Add Heroku as a git remote `heroku git:remote -a license-bot`
 1. Tell Heroku to use the Rust buildpack `heroku buildpacks:set https://github.com/emk/heroku-buildpack-rust.git`
 1. Push to the Heroku repo `git push heroku master`
+1. Setup the environment variables on Heroku
 1. Setup the heroku scheduler to run `./target/release/license-bot`
+1. Test run the bot with `heroku run ./target/release/license-bot`

 * Resouces
     * https://devcenter.heroku.com/articles/scheduler